tomasonjo/cypher-direction-competition/README.md

 When I was preparing the Cypher examples, I followed these guidelines:

-- If the given pattern doesn't fit the graph schema, simply return an empty string
+- **If the given pattern in a Cypher statement doesn't fit the graph schema, simply return an empty string**

 - If the relationship is between two nodes of the same labels, there is nothing to validate or correct
 ```